Tour day-by-day

 Snorkelling tour (shared)

-Snorkelling opportunities are plentiful and spectacular around Christmas Island, with this tour providing you the chance to see the incredible drop-offs, a war wreck and countless marine species.
-You will be mesmerised by the fringing reefs, with 90 coral species and 650 species, including parrotfish, surgeonfish, wrasse, butterflyfish, groupers, angelfish and reef sharks.
+Snorkelling opportunities are plentiful and spectacular around Christmas Island, with this tour providing the chance to see the incredible drop-offs, a war wreck and countless marine species.
+Be mesmerised by the fringing reefs, with 90 coral species and 650 species, including parrotfish, surgeonfish, wrasse, butterflyfish, groupers, angelfish and reef sharks.
 Dolphins, turtles, Manta Rays and Whale Sharks can also be seen on an opportunistic basis.

 Departures Thursday at 2 pm